nxrighthere/NetStack/README.md

 // Create a new bit buffer with 128 chunks
 BitBuffer data = new BitBuffer(128);

-// Fill the bit buffer and serialize data to a byte array data.AddUInt(peer)
+// Fill bit buffer and serialize data to a byte array data.AddUInt(peer)
 .AddString(name)
 .AddBool(accelerated)